Rob Hunt (American football): Coaching

 Hunt served as an assistant offensive line/tight-end/strength and conditioning coach at Valley City State University during the 2009 season, taking over as the offensive coordinator in 2010, though retaining his duties with the offensive line and strength and conditioning.
 During his stint at VCSU, Hunt led the top rushing team in the Dakota Athletic Conference in 2010.
 VCSU also set a record-high 327 rushing yards against Dakota State and broke the record again later in the season, tallying 440 yards rushing against Mayville State (N.D.).

 In 2011, Hunt joined the coaching staff of the Minnesota State University Moorhead Dragons, an NCAA Division II football school playing in the Northern Sun Intercollegiate Conference.
 Having served as offensive line coach, Hunt is currently the offensive coordinator for the Dragons.
 During Hunt's tenure as offensive coordinator, under the leadership of head coach Steve Laqua, the Dragon offense have set and broken numerous offensive records, including single-game yardage and single season yardage and the offense has posted top-five finishes in first downs in the nation.
 Back-to-Back Dragon quarterbacks have posted career yardage records for the school while Dragon running backs and receivers have posted school-record career numbers in yards, and receptions, and have been awarded all-conference, all-region and all-American honors.

+On April 21, 2022, Hunt was named as the activities director at Valley City High School in Valley City, North Dakota effective August 1st of that year.
+Hunt returned to coaching in 2026 as an assistant football coach at Valley City High School.
+On September 14, 2026, Hunt was named the interim head coach at VCHS for the remainder of the season after head coach Chad Smith was fired prior to their game on September 11th.